Vnukovo Airlines Flight 2801: Accident

-At 08:20:17 UTC, the pilot in command ordered the aircraft turned to 291°, which, when adjusted for drift, resulted in a course close to 300°.
+At 08:20:17 UTC, the pilot in command ordered the aircraft turned to 291°, which, when adjusted for drift, resulted in a course close to 300°, nearly paralleling the localizer course.
 At this time, the aircraft had a lateral deviation from the approach centerline of 3.7 km.
 The aircraft started descending at 08:20:24 UTC.
 A corrective turn was made at 08:21:13 UTC and completed 11 seconds later at magnetic heading 300°.
 At the time, the aircraft was descending 900 to 1260 ft/min.
 The aircraft started turning left at 08:22:05 UTC, and immediately entered an area of turbulence created by the surrounding mountains.

 During initial approach, the radio altimeter warning had been activated several times, which indicated less than 750 m from the aircraft to the terrain.
 During final approach, the ground proximity warning system was activated nine seconds before impact, which lasted until impact.
 Six seconds before impact, the radio altimeter warning was activated.
+The crew initiated climb in reaction to GPWS activation, but it was too late to avoid terrain.
 At 08:22:23 UTC (10:22:23 local CEST) the aircraft collided with the top of Operafjellet at 907 m elevation, located 14.2 km from Svalbard Airport and 3.7 km right of the approach centerline.
 The aircraft was destroyed and all occupants perished.
 It is the single deadliest plane crash to have occurred on Norwegian soil.